Let's put something great in the sky.

 Vanguard

-"Vanguard" is a 17" class quadcopter that's primary purpose was to compete in AEAC 2022.
+Vanguard is a 17" class quadcopter that's primary purpose was to compete in AEAC 2022.
 It was built to be incredibly modular and robust, and has now retired to heavy-lift or long-range testing!
 You'll commonly see Vanguard outfitted with antennas testing our long-range antenna systems, or performing fully autonomous multiple-waypoint test flights!

 Weight: 5.5 kg